Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 ```
 Sign comments that explain complicated code and/or steps that seem
 unnecessary/weird, and when signing, do so with your GitHub nickname.
 We know
-about git blame, but it's even easier to track it this way.
+about git blame, but it's even easier to track things this way.
 Example of a final line signing:
 ```
  * -- Warepire